Anti-tank warfare: Current trends

-Although the future of the tank was questioned in the 1960s due to the development of the anti-tank missiles, increases in thickness and composition of armor, and other improvements in tank design meant that infantry operated systems were no longer sufficiently effective by the 1970s, and the introduction of Chobham armor by the British Army and reactive armor by the Soviet Army forced the HEAT rounds to be increased in size, rendering them less portable.
+Although the future of the tank was questioned in the 1960s due to the development of anti-tank missiles, increases in thickness and composition of armor, and other improvements in tank design meant that infantry-operated systems were no longer sufficiently effective by the 1970s.
+The introduction of Chobham armor by the British Army and reactive armor by the Soviet Army forced HEAT rounds to be enlarged, rendering them less portable.

-Weapon systems like the RPG-29 Vampir and FGM-148 Javelin use a Tandem warhead where the first warhead disables reactive armor, while the second warhead defeats the shell armor by means of a HEAT or a shaped charge.
-Today the anti-tank role is filled with a variety of weapons, such as portable top attack artillery ammunition and missiles, larger HEAT missiles fired from ground vehicles and helicopters, a variety of high velocity autocannon, and ever-larger and heavier tank guns.
-One of the first lessons of the 2006 Israel-Lebanon conflict is the effectiveness of portable rocket propelled grenades, in particular, Russian-made RPG-29, and Metis-M, Kornet and European MILAN anti-tank missiles.
+Weapon systems like the RPG-29 Vampir and FGM-148 Javelin use a tandem warhead where the first warhead disables reactive armor, while the second warhead defeats the shell armor by means of a HEAT or a shaped charge.
+Today, the anti-tank role is filled with a variety of weapons, such as portable top attack artillery ammunition and missiles, larger HEAT missiles fired from ground vehicles and helicopters, a variety of high velocity autocannon, and ever-larger and heavier tank guns.
+One of the first lessons of the 2006 Israel-Lebanon conflict is the effectiveness of portable rocket-propelled grenades, in particular, Russian-made RPG-29, and Metis-M, Kornet, and European MILAN anti-tank missiles.